Factor-X/citizenReserve/technical-documents/ProjectStructure.md

 **app/eu.factorx.citizens/angular/directives**

-Some templates are written using JADE, which is a template language.
-Cf. http://jade-lang.com.
+The directives of the AngularJS Application.
+Directives are used whenever DOM manipulation is required.

+There is one directive per 'package' divided into two files: a directive.coffee file and a template.html or template.jade file (Jade is a template language.
+Cf. http://jade-lang.com).

+For example, if we consider crLogin, directive.coffee defines a link directive

 **app/eu.factorx.citizens/angular/filters**